michelacameletti/risultati_modello_inla/README.md

 147 on the other hand contaminated areas (located particularly within urban areas) 148 typically require denser networks (EU, 2002).

-**Proposta Guido:**
-145 This situation is not unexpected, as contaminated areas typically require denser networks (EU, 2002).
+**Proposta Guido:<---- SARA TU GIA? l'avevi modificata, vedi se cosi' ti va bene** 145 This bias is not unexpected, as contaminated areas typically require denser networks (EU, 2002).

 We have modified this sentence

 - Line 163: How do these high values impact the results?

  Were they single station events or regional phenomena? **Chiesto a Giorgio**

 - Line 266-269 belongs to the methodology section above